Professor Peter Wilson - Senior Member

 Jan Tattenberg (firstname.lastname@example.org) is a DPhil student in History at New College.
 His research examines the reception of aspects of Prussian military history in post-war West-German military and political thought.
 More generally, he is interested in the historically conditioned utility of organised violence as reflected in the history and theory of war, and has worked on aspects of this primarily in 19th and 20th century Germany.
 He also has an active interest in the history of European conservatism.

 Tommaso De Zan is a DPhil student in Cyber Security at Linacre College.
 Previously, he was an Associate Fellow at the European Union Institute for Security Studies and a Researcher at the International Affairs Institute in Rome.
 He holds a Master’s degree in International Relations - with a concentration in international security - from the University of Bologna and was an exchange student at the University of Denver and the Université catholique de Louvain.
 His research interests lie at the intersection between international security, technology and public policy and he is currently investigating how countries can mitigate the cyber security skills shortage for his DPhil.

 Freddie Barr-Smith - IT Officer

-Freddie Barr-Smith (firstname.lastname@example.org)is an MSc Student in Software and Systems Security at Kellogg College.
+Freddie Barr-Smith (email@example.com) is a DPhil student in Cybersecurity at Keble College.
 His academic interests lie mainly in computer security, particularly regarding Exploits, Intrusion Detection, Malware Analysis, Network Forensics and theory of Cyberwarfare.